cetz-package/cetz/src/path-util.typ

 /// - reverse (bool): Travel from end to start
 /// - ignore-subpaths (bool): If false consider the whole path, including sub-paths
 ///
+/// -> none
-/// -> none,dictionary Dictionary with the following keys:
+/// -> dictionary Dictionary with the following keys:
 ///    - point (vector) The point on the path
 ///    - previous-point (vector) Point previous to point
 ///    - direction (vector) Normalized direction vector